lucasdavid/lucasdavid.github.io/Machine-Learning/_posts/2021-01-15-explaining-ai.md

 ---
 layout: post
-title: Explaining Machine Learning Models Using Gradients
+title: Explaining Machine Learning Models
-excerpt: Saliency analysis using <i>SmoothGrad</i>.
+excerpt: Explainability using tree decision visualization, weight composition, and gradient-based saliency maps.
 first_p:
 toc: true
 date: 2021-01-15 16:12:00
-lead_image: /assets/images/posts/ml/explaining/cam/grad/1.png
+lead_image: /assets/images/posts/ml/explaining/cam/grad/1.jpg
 first_p: |-
   Estimators that are hard to explain are also hard to trust, jeopardizing the adoption of these models by a broader audience.